 The Scenes of Shame and Stigma in COVID-19 research team, Luna Dolezal, Arthur Rose and Fred Cooper, have co-authored a book that investigates how shame and stigma were generated and exacerbated by public health policy, messaging and practice during the COVID-19 pandemic in the UK during 2020.
 The book titled, COVID-19 and Shame: Political Emotions and Public Health in the UK, was contracted by Bloomsbury Academic for the Critical Interventions Medical Humanities book series and is available to pre-order now.

-Alongside the book, the research team have been working with Volume and have produced a 6-episode podcast series to act as an accompaniment to the book.
+Alongside the book, the research team worked with Develop Audio to produce a 6-episode podcast series as an accompaniment to the book.
 The series looks at scenes of shame and stigma in the UK, and focuses on particular findings that have come up in the research.
 Released in Feb 2022